seanstrom/Essays/importance-of-values.md

 addMr (ageBy1 jake)
 ```

 Now we've successfully built functions from functions, and then went on to use those functions to compose a `person` value.
-In this case we've taken the `person` value `jake` and made them "Mr. Jake", who's now also one year older.
+In this case we've taken the `person` `jake` and made them "Mr. Jake", who's now also one year older.
-And this process can be build upon over and over again because we're simply using values to compose with our functions.
+This process can be built upon over and over again because we're simply using values to compose with our functions.
 Using this technique we're able to build many modular functions that are able to easily compose with one another, which in my opinion leads to more expressive and maintainable code.

-Though in many of the programs we write, we run into a situation where we no longer can compose our functions in the same way.
-That situation would be asynchronous programming.
+Now that we've seen how to use values to compose with our functions, let's look at ways where we'll have problems applying these principles.

-## Async Functions
+## Asynchronous Programming

 So far I've gone over many examples of how and why we should be composing our values with functions, but all of those examples were just simple computations that didn't need to be asynchronous.
 When we have computations that should be asynchronous, like reading a file, then we're faced with a constraint that doesn't allow us to naturally compose with the asynchronous operation like we would above.